Public Administration (PA)

 PA 3310.
 Public Finance Administration.

-This course introduces students to fiscal administration and budgeting at different levels of government and nonprofit organizations in the United States.
-The course includes a wide range of theoretical and applied aspects of fiscal policy and financial administration.
-Both expenditures and revenues are examined.
+This course examines fiscal administration and public budgeting across federal, state, local, and nonprofit organizations in the United States.
+Students analyze theoretical frameworks and applied practices used to manage public revenues and expenditures within governmental and nonprofit contexts.
+The course evaluates budgeting processes, fiscal policy tools, and financial management systems using case studies, data analysis, and comparative inquiry.
+Emphasis is placed on developing analytical skills necessary to assess fiscal decision‑making, resource allocation, and financial accountability in public and nonprofit institutions.
 Prerequisite: MATH 1312 or MATH 1315 or MATH 1316 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471 or HON 2302A or HON 2302B any with a grade of "C" or better.

 PA 3311.
 Analytical Techniques.

-This course introduces quantitative analytical methods and fundamental statistics ranging from descriptive to inferential procedures.
-Emphases will be placed on appropriate analytical techniques, use of software for data analysis, interpretation of results and crafting of professional reports based on data analysis.
+This course examines quantitative analytical methods and fundamental statistical concepts, ranging from descriptive measures to inferential procedures.
+Students analyze datasets using established statistical techniques and appropriate analytical software.
+The course evaluates methods for data summarization, hypothesis testing, and statistical inference through applied exercises and case‑based analysis.
+Emphasis is placed on interpreting quantitative results, assessing analytical assumptions, and communicating findings through professional reports.
+Students develop analytical skills necessary to evaluate data‑driven evidence in academic and applied research contexts.
 Prerequisite: MATH 1312 or MATH 1315 or MATH 1316 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471 or HON 2302A or HON 2302B any with a grade of "C" or better.

 PA 3314.
 State and Local Government.